emirtarik/nlp-kindle/README.md

 | CNN + l1 |     0.7238 | 0.6902 |      0.6783 |   0.7238 |
 | CNN + l2 |     0.7125 | 0.6817 |      0.6701 |   0.7125 |

+## Conclusion
+In this project we tried to artificially understand and categorize book reviews, which is simply another text classification problem.
+We used three categories (*negative*, *neutral* and *positive*) instead of the original five (1-5 star rating system).
+We observe how certain optimization and regularization methods could improve our predictions.
+We tried common ML algorithms, used basic sequential models with TF-IDF and also convulational neural networks with fastText.
+Ironically, in the end the best method was our optimized logistic regression.
+I'm guessing that the neural networks would perform better if the dataset was much much larger.
+But at least they held up quite well compared to the ML algorithms.

+*You can find more visuals and graphs in the notebook.*